abdalmoniem/AVR4L/README.md

 2. Clone/download this folder to your computer.
 3. cd into the `Binaries` directory.
 4. run `sudo -E ./install.sh` within this folder.
-5. restart your terminal session in order to activate the program's alias.
-6. you can now type `avr-studio` in any terminal session or find it in the dash if you have `Ubuntu` installed.
+5. you can now type `avr4l` in any terminal session or find it in the dash if you have `Ubuntu` installed.

 ### Windows:
 1. Make sure `Java JDK / JRE v1.8` is installed on your computer.